-- 8. Where appropriate: vulnerable claimants that have been identified as having an overpayment caused by claimant error where more information is required from the claimant to determine whether a Civil Penalty will apply. - 9.
+Where appropriate: To visit vulnerable claimants identified as having an overpayment caused by claimant error where more information is required from the claimant to determine whether a Civil Penalty will apply.

 Aim of visit: To gather information for the Decision Maker to determine whether a Civil Penalty will apply.